 Almost all of your teaching will take place within the department.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 You’ll produce Guided Submissions for the first two terms and an Independent Submission during the summer term and summer vacation.
-These can be written essays or a composition folio.

 English Church Music students have gone on to a variety of jobs.
 Others have undertaken further academic work towards a PhD, and the pathway has also appealed to students who wish to further their study in retirement.